Two-Jay/42mf_generator/README.md

 ```
 ! this project is just basic makefile generator.
-so you need to customize the Makefile for the your project.
+so you need to customize the Makefile for your project.
 ```

 ***